MrR0807/Notes/AWS/SAA-C03-Cantrill.md

 CloudFormation in a way is dumb.
 If we'd create EC2 instance using User Data, then there is no clear way to make sure that EC2 is running correctly.
 That is where `CreationPolicy` works.
 Using CreationPolicy it goes through the same motions as before, but differently, waits for a signal from EC2 instance before moving it into completed state. `cfn-signal -e $? ...` communicates with CloudFormation and command `-e $?` check previous `cfn-init` command's status and sends it to CloudFormation.

+## EC2 Instance Roles & Profile

+EC2 instance role allows EC2 service to assume IAM role.
+In order to deliver those credentials into running application within EC2, there is an intermediate piece of architecture called InstanceProfile.
+InstanceProfile is a wrapper around an IAM role.
+The instance profile is the thing that allow the permissions to get inside the instance and it is attached to the EC2 instance.
+Inside EC2 instance credentials are delivered via the instance metadata.
+The upside is that EC2 instance always makes sure that credentials are valid and always renewed.